truenas/middleware/docs/userguide/index.rst

 This random I/O test will read from the target device at some random location using a fixed request size of 8 blocks until it has read 16 MB.
 It will do this
 3 times and display performance information for each pass.
 Since this is a random I/O pattern, the read requests are distributed over a range of 4,000,000 blocks.
 This is useful in constraining the area over which the random locations are chosen from.
 The same seek locations are used for each pass in order to generate reproducible results.
-In fact, upon each invocation of **xdd** using the same parameters, the same random locations are generated each time.
+In fact, upon each invocation of :command:`xdd` using the same parameters, the same random locations are generated each time.
 This allows the user to change the disk or starting offset and observe the effects.
-The random locations may be changed from pass to pass within an **xdd** run by using the **-randomize** option which generates a new set of locations for each pass.
-The random locations may be changed from run to run using the
-**–seek seed** option to specify a different random number generation seed value for each invocation of **xdd**.
+The random locations may be changed from pass to pass within an
+:command:`xdd` run by using the **-randomize** option which generates a new set of locations for each pass.
+The random locations may be changed from run to run using the **–seek seed** option to specify a different random number generation seed value for each invocation of :command:`xdd`.

 tw_cli
 ------

-FreeNAS® includes the **tw_cli** command line utility for providing controller, logical unit, and drive management for AMCC/3ware ATA RAID Controllers.
+FreeNAS® includes the :command:`tw_cli` command line utility for providing controller, logical unit, and drive management for AMCC/3ware ATA RAID Controllers.
 The supported models are listed in the man pages for the `twe(4) <http://www.freebsd.org/cgi/man.cgi?query=twe>`_ and
 `twa(4) <http://www.freebsd.org/cgi/man.cgi?query=twa>`_